agiw-project/entity-matcher-AirBB/README.md

 It extracts the data from AirBnB website, then, it creates pair listings by labeling them.

 ## How to use it
-Use the functions in the `main.py` file to run the entire or partial pipeline.
-It also contains methods to extract the listing urls.
+Use the functions in the `main.py` file to run  the pipeline entirely or partially (without extraction).